 There 10 panels, each displaying a different scene from the Bible.
 In Ghiberti’s age, sculptures and artwork were a way of education the illiterate and sharing the Bible’s stories.

 When Michelangelo first laid his eyes on these doors, he said they were fit to adorn the gates of heaven itself, and Ghiberti’s masterpiece has been regarded that way ever since.
+Art lovers who see it for the first time are sure to agree.

 4) Boticelli’s Birth of Venus